bernardopacini/ReadTheRecipe/source/soup/veganChili.rst

 ^^^^^
 #.
 In a large pot over medium heat, add the olive oil.
 Add the chopped onion and sauté 3-4 minutes until translucent.
 #.
 Add in the garlic and cook 1 more minute, stirring constantly.
 #.
-Add all the rest of the chili ingredients, except the tofu, and stir to combine.
+Add the rest of the chili ingredients, except the tofu, and stir to combine.
 Bring to a boil, then lower the heat and simmer for about 20 minutes.
 #.
 Once the tofu crumbles are done, stir them into the pot to complete the chili.
 Serve hot or refrigerate for later.
-Keeps for about a week.

 Notes
 -----
 * Serve with (vegan) sour cream, cornbread, tortilla chips, cilantro, hot sauce, (vegan) cheese shreds, or chives, if desired.
+* Keeps for about a week.